Pendleton City Profile

 Development opportunities abound with numerous incentives to new or expanding business and industries.
 The community is located within an enterprise zone offering 3 years of property tax abatement.
 Utility rates are very reasonable and the infrastructure is capable of handling twice the current usage.
 Electrical power and natural gas are readily available and telecommunications capacity is great in both speed and band width.

-The City of Pendleton is located in the northeast part of Oregon in Umatilla County and has the largest population of any northeast Oregon City at 17,515.
+The City of Pendleton is located in the northeast part of Oregon in Umatilla County and has one of the largest populations in northeast Oregon at 16,904.
 Pendleton is centrally located between Portland, Oregon, Seattle and Spokane, Washington, and Boise, Idaho, and is situated at the intersection of two major highways, Interstate 84 and U.S. Highway 395.
 The City of Pendleton has historically been the hub of economic activity in northeastern Oregon.
 From a physical point of view, almost all major roads in northeast Oregon converge on Pendleton.
 Interstate Highway 84 is the principal east/west route and U.S. Highway 395 is the principal north/south route and they intersect each other within Pendleton City limits.

 Geographically, Pendleton is fortunate to be located in a very active recreation region.
 Many visitors from Western Washington and Oregon, Northern California, and Western Idaho come to Pendleton each year to enjoy some of the fantastic hunting, fishing, boating, skiing, and other outdoor activities abundant in northeast Oregon.
 Within a 1 hour drive east of Pendleton is the Blue Mountain Range.
 This mountain range has some of the best hiking, climbing, backpacking, and camping in Oregon.
 Additionally, the region is known for some of the finest elk, deer, upland bird and waterfowl hunting in North America.